Haiti: Post-Aristide era (2004–present)

 In March 2024, Ariel Henry was prevented by gangs from returning to Haiti, following a visit to Kenya.
 Henry agreed to resign once a transitional government had been formed.
 As of that month, nearly half of Haiti's population was living under acute food insecurity, according to the World Food Programme.
-On 25 April 2024, the Transitional Presidential Council took over the Governance of Haiti and is scheduled to stay in power until 2026.
-Michel Patrick Boisvert was named interim prime minister.
+On 25 April 2024, the Transitional Presidential Council took over the governance of Haiti and remained in power until 7 February 2026, after no presidential election was held.
+Michel Patrick Boisvert was named acting prime minister.
 On 3 June 2024, the council swore in Garry Conille as acting prime minister.
-On 10 November 2024, Alix Didier Fils-Aimé replaced Conille as acting prime minister.
+On 10 November, Alix Didier Fils-Aimé replaced Conille as acting prime minister.
+Under Fils-Aimé, elections are scheduled to be held in late November to early December of 2026.